ShinChven/git-gpt/README.md

 - `--lang`: Target language for the generated message (default is 'en').
 - `--model`: The model to use for generating messages (default is 'gpt-3.5-turbo').
-- `--max-tokens`: The maximum number of tokens to use for the issue prompt.
+- `--max-tokens`: The maximum number of tokens to use for the issue prompt (overrides the configured value).
 - `--commit-range`: The range of commits to consider for generating the issue.

 ### Performing a Quality Check